juadiegaitan/CSHL_RNAseq/mydoc/mydoc_systemPipeR_2.md

 ## Load sample data and workflow templates
 The mini sample FASTQ files used by this overview vignette as well as the associated workflow reporting vignettes can be loaded via the _`systemPipeRdata`_ package as shown below.
 The chosen data set [`SRP010938`](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) contains 18 paired-end (PE) read sets from _Arabidposis thaliana_ (Howard et al., 2013).
 To minimize processing time during testing, each FASTQ file has been subsetted to 90,000-100,000 randomly sampled PE reads that map to the first 100,000 nucleotides of each chromosome of the _A. thalina_ genome.
 The corresponding reference genome sequence (FASTA) and its GFF annotion files (provided in the same download) have been truncated accordingly.
 This way the entire test sample data set requires less than 200MB disk storage space.
 A PE read set has been chosen for this test data set for flexibility, because it can be used for testing both types of analysis routines requiring either SE (single end) reads or PE reads.

-The following loads one of the available NGS workflow templates (here RNA-Seq) into the user's current working directory.
-At the moment, the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
+The following generates a fully populated _`systemPipeR`_ workflow environment (here for RNA-Seq) in the current working directory of an R session.
+At this time the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
 Templates for additional NGS applications will be provided in the future.

 {% highlight r %}
 library(systemPipeRdata)
-genWorkenvir(workflow="rnaseq")
+genWorkenvir(workflow="riboseq", bam=TRUE)
-setwd("rnaseq")
+setwd("riboseq")
 {% endhighlight %}

-The working environment of the sample data loaded in previous step contains the following preconfigured directory structure:
+The working environment of the sample data loaded in the previous step contains the following preconfigured directory structure.
+Directory names are indicated in  <span style="color:grey">_**grey**_</span>.
+Users can change this structure as needed, but need to adjust the code in their workflows accordingly.

-* <span style="color:grey">_**workflow/**_</span>
+* <span style="color:grey">_**workflow/**_</span> (_e.g._ _rnaseq/_)
     + This is the directory of the R session running the workflow.
     + Run script ( _\*.Rnw_ or _\*.Rmd_) and sample annotation (_targets.txt_) files are located here.
     + Note, this directory can have any name (_e.g._ <span style="color:grey">_**rnaseq**_</span>, <span style="color:grey">_**varseq**_</span>).
 Changing its name does not require any modifications in the run script(s).